State University of New York

-SUNY's administrative offices are in Albany, the state's capital, with satellite offices in Manhattan and Washington, D.C.
 With 25,000 acres of land, SUNY's largest campus is SUNY College of Environmental Science and Forestry, which neighbors the State University of New York Upstate Medical University—the largest employer in the SUNY system with over 10,959 employees.

 The State University of New York was established in 1948 by Governor Thomas E. Dewey, through legislative implementation of recommendations made by the Temporary Commission on the Need for a State University (1946–1948).
 The commission was chaired by Owen D. Young, who was at the time Chairman of General Electric.
 The system was greatly expanded during the administration of Governor Nelson A. Rockefeller, who took a personal interest in design and construction of new SUNY facilities across the state.
+Since 1978, its primary administrative offices have been located at SUNY Plaza in Albany with satellite offices in Manhattan and Washington, D.C.

-Apart from units of the unrelated City University of New York (CUNY), SUNY comprises all state-supported institutions of higher education.
+Apart from units of the institutionally separate City University of New York (CUNY), SUNY comprises all New York state-supported institutions of higher education.